Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: RESULTS

-At last, we discuss the differential angle distributions d$\sigma$/dcos$\theta$ of $T_{cc}$, which are displayed in Figs. \ref{KEKBcos}-\ref{CEPCcos} for SuperKEKB and CEPC, respectively.
+At last, we discuss the differential angle distributions d$\sigma$/dcos$\theta$ of $T_{cc}$, which are displayed in Figs. \ref{KEKBcos} and \ref{CEPCcos} for SuperKEKB and CEPC/ILC, respectively.
 Here $\theta$ is the angle between the momentum of initial photon and the momentum $q_1$ of the $T_{cc}$.
-In Fig. \ref{KEKBcos} for SuperKEKB, it is shown that the differential angle distributions are almost flat.
-While in Fig. \ref{CEPCcos} for CEPC, the differential angle distributions have an obvious valley when the $T_{cc}$ approaches the beam direction.
+In Fig. \ref{KEKBcos} for SuperKEKB, it is shown that the differential angle distributions display a mild bulge for $[^1S_0]_6$ state but a mild valley for $[^3S_1]_{\bar{3}}$.
+While in Fig. \ref{CEPCcos} for CEPC (left panel) and ILC (right panel), the differential angle distributions have an obvious valley when the $T_{cc}$ approaches the beam direction for both configurations.